 - type=<type> The type describing the slot.
 Currently supported <type> values are raw, nand, ubivol, ubifs, ext4, vfat.
 See table Slot Type for a more detailed list of these different types.
 Defaults to raw if none given. - bootname=<name> Registers the slot for being handled by the bootselection interface with the <name> specified.
+The value must be unique across all slots.
+Only slots without a parent entry can have a bootname.
 The actual meaning of the name provided depends on the bootloader implementation used. - parent=<slot> The parent entry is used to bind additional slots to a bootable root file system <slot>.
+Indirect parent references are discouraged, but supported for now.
 This is used together with the bootname to identify the set of currently active slots, so that the inactive one can be selected as the update target.
-The parent slot is referenced using the form <slot-class>.<idx>. - readonly=<true/false> Marks the slot as existing but not updatable.
+The parent slot is referenced using the form <slot-class>.<iidx>. - allow-mounted=<true/false> Setting this entry true tells RAUC that the slot may be updated even if it is already mounted.
+Such a slot can be updated only by a custom install hook. - readonly=<true/false> Marks the slot as existing but not updatable.
 May be used for sanity checking or informative purpose.
-A readonly slot cannot be a target slot. - install-same=<true/false> If set to false, this will tell RAUC to skip writing slots that already have the same content as the one that should be installed.
+A readonly slot cannot be a target slot.

+install-same=<true/false> If set to false, this will tell RAUC to skip writing slots that already have the same content as the one that should be installed.
 Having the 'same' content means that the hash value stored for the target slot and the hash value of the update image are equal.
-The default value is true here, meaning that no optimization will be done as this can be unexpected if RAUC is not the only one that potentially alters a slot's content. - This replaces the deprecated entries ignore-checksum and force-install-same. - resize=<true/false> If set to true this will tell RAUC to resize the filesystem after having written the image to this slot.
+The default value is true here, meaning that no optimization will be done as this can be unexpected if RAUC is not the only one that potentially alters a slot's content.

+This replaces the deprecated entries ignore-checksum and force-install-same.

+- resize=<true/false> If set to true this will tell RAUC to resize the filesystem after having written the image to this slot.
 This only has an effect when writing an ext4 file system to an ext4 slot, i.e. if the slot has "type=ext4" set. - extra-mount-opts=<options> Allows to specify custom mount options that will be passed to the slots mount call as -o argument value.